 Interested in renewable energy, energy conservation, and learning new or old skills to thrive locally?
 We are!
 The North Quabbin Garlic and Arts Festival is committed to strengthening our communities, and this means promoting energy self-reliance and education about how to reduce consumption and waste, use renewable forms of energy, and re-skill our lives to create a better future for.

-The 2018 festival will once again feature a Portal to the Future area at the north end of the site that brings together important trends that contribute to community-building and local resilience.
-And this year there are no running generators — the entire festival is powered by solar and batteries.
+The 2019 Festival will be held on September 28 and 29.
+Please check back here for information about the events that will be featured in the Portal to the Future area at the north end of the site that brings together important trends that contribute to community-building and local resilience.

-Be sure to read about the presentations that happen each day from 12:00-4:00 in the “energy tent”.
-This year’s presenters will cover green energy topics and ideas for gardening and farming, including urine-derived fertilizer.
+Be sure to read about the presentations that happened each day in 2018 from 12:00-4:00 in the “energy tent”.
+The 2018 presenters covered green energy topics and ideas for gardening and farming, including urine-derived fertilizer.
 At left, Brian of North Quabbin Energy explains “winserts” – home-made window inserts.
 Conservation is first in the holy trinity of energy consciousness – conservation, efficiency, renewables.

 - North Quabbin Energy: Get your questions answered by members of this informal group providing guidance and inspiration to citizens of the 9 towns in the North Quabbin area.

 - Pioneer Valley Photovoltaics (PV²): Come see the ‘gear’ and hear the music on a stage that is powered by a solar electric system.
 This year all of the festival, including the vendors in the Portal to the Future will be powered by solar energy and batteries.